 At its assigned competition time, the entire team enters the spontaneous room and solves the problem.
-Be aware that competing with less than seven members may have an adverse effect on the team's performance or its ability to achieve the maximum score possible.

 At the team's competition time, a judge calls all the members into a room and states the type of problem the team must solve.
 Every team should find its best formula for competing in each type of spontaneous problem, it's a good idea to prepare every team member for different aspects of solving each type of problem: hands-on skills, building, working together, verbal skills, etc.